magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 data -> CommentBox -> CommentList -> Comment
 ```

-The value of the `this.state.data` is passed down to the `CommonList`
+The value of the `this.state.data` is passed down to the `CommentList`
 component.
 Each comment contained in `this.state.data` is then passed
 to the `Comment` component of the list.
 Only new or updated `Comment`
 components will be redraw.